 Adding hazard flashers is not simply a case of tapping into a 12v supply and the wiring to the corners of the car which is easily done.
 The hazard switch when on has to interrupt the power to the indicator flasher unit for safety reasons.
 Feasible with a sub-harness as it would be a case of simply removing the 12v feed from the indicator flasher, connecting that to the sub-harness, then connecting another wire in the sub-harness back on the indicator flasher.
 But if the main harness had provision for optional hazards there would need to be an link (insulated from coming into contact with anything else as it would be part of a bunch of wires not attached to anything i.e. flapping around) between the two green wires going to the switch, removed when the switch was provided.

 May 2019: A puzzling problem for Steve Henson-Webb on the MGOC forum.
 When using his indicators the dash tell-tales worked, but when using the hazards they didn't.
 The appropriate corners of the car flashed when they should.
-Unfortunately it wasn't clear that when using the indicators both tell-tales were flashing, nor was it mentioned that they were dimmer than usual.
-The problem was the earth wire to both tell-tales having become detached.
-That meant that when using the indicators the tell-tales were effectively in series to earth via the indicator bulbs on the side of the car that wasn't flashing, so both flash, albeit dimly.
+Unfortunately he didn't mention until later that when using the indicators both tell-tales were flashing, but dimmer than usual, which made things much easier to understand.
+The problem was the earth wire to both tell-tales had become detached.
+That meant that when using the indicators the tell-tales were effectively in series to earth via the indicator bulbs on the side of the car that wasn't flashing, so both flash, albeit dimly as each has only 6v instead of 12v.
 When the hazards are on both tell-tales have 12v on their 'live' sides, but no earths on the other, so neither flashed.
-The puzzling thing is that it was a 1974 CB, but on Mk2 tin-dash cars there is no earth wire for the indicator tell-tales that I'm aware of, the bulb holder picks that up from the bracket they are pushed in to, which is attached to the back of the dash.
+The puzzling thing is that it was a 1974 CB, but on Mk2 tin-dash cars (e.g. my 73) there is no earth wire for the indicator tell-tales that I'm aware of, the bulb holder picks that up from the bracket they are pushed in to, which is attached to the back of the dash.
 He says it happened after fitting a radio, maybe that interrupted the dash earthing somehow, but seems unlikely.
 Mk1 cars (which didn't have hazards from the factory of course) did use 2-wire indicator bulb-holders as the 12v supply was switched from the flasher unit and the earth supply came from the indicator switch.
 North American Mk2 with the padded dash, all V8s and all RB cars also have 2-wire indicator bulb-holders as they are mounted in plastic panels so need a wired earth.

 The indicators are powered from one of two green (fused ignition) circuits - originally the one in the fusebox.
 But sometime in 1978 when the ignition relay circuit on RHD cars was modified to add a second in-line fuse between brown/white and green wires under the fusebox, the indicators (and tach, heater fan and GT GRW) were powered from one of these - the one with the thinner wires, the other with thick wires being for the cooling fan.
 For more information see the ignition schematics.
 On cars equipped with hazard flashers the green circuit goes via the hazard flasher switch to be connected when the hazards are off, and disconnected when they are on.